Shortening the Sales Cycle in Healthcare – Getting Inside the Buyer’s Head

 In the workshop, we reviewed why the sale cycle takes so long.
 You can download the presentation here.
 We then divided the group into two breakout groups.

-This is a really nice feature in Zoom and it is a great way to get participants in a workshop to engage with each other.
+This is a nice feature in Zoom, and it is a great way to get participants in a workshop to engage with each other.

 The Science of Selling

-The groups discussed a range of questions about the sales process and tricks everyone uses to move a deal along.
+The groups discussed various questions about the sales process and tricks everyone uses to move a deal along.
 The common goal is to instill a disciplined, teachable approach that can be measured.

 If your team is good at it, you can forecast future revenues more accurately.